 For travel outside the U.S., UNL requires all international travelers to file an electronic travel authorization and use Travel & Transport for flight arrangements.
-Please visit the UNL travel services website for additional information and for details about foreign travel policies, definitions, and an online currency converter.
+Please visit the University of Nebraska International Travel Resources page for additional information and details about foreign travel policies.

 UNL faculty and staff traveling abroad can use the International Engagement Visa Support Webpage to find details about how to secure a visa, and enroll in the US State Department Smart Traveler Enrollment Program (STEP).

 Evacuation Coverage for UNL Personnel Traveling Abroad